Office Location: 504 Administration Building

 Office Phone: 718-631-6350

-Arthur Corradetti, Ph.D., is the dean for accreditation, assessment, and institutional effectiveness, formerly associate dean, at Queensborough Community College of the City University of New York.
-He joined the Office of Strategic Planning, Assessment, and Institutional Effectiveness, he joined the college in March 1999 as an assistant to the dean in the Office of Academic Affairs.
+Arthur Corradetti, Ph.D., is the dean for accreditation, assessment, and institutional effectiveness at Queensborough Community College of the City University of New York.
+Currently in the Office of Strategic Planning, Assessment, and Institutional Effectiveness, he joined the college in March 1999 as an assistant to the dean in the Office of Academic Affairs.

 Dr. Corradetti received his baccalaureate degree from Queens College and his master’s and doctoral degrees from the City University Graduate Center, where he studied English literature.
 His dissertation on The Faerie Queene, by Edmund Spenser, explored four “scenes of desire” in which central figures in the poem first encounter one another in particularly resonant and significant poetic contexts.
 In addition to Spenser, Dr. Corradetti has interests in 18th century English literature, including the Gothic novel, and in the Victorian novel.
 His favorite novelists from this period are Dickens, Eliot, and James.
 He also has strong interests in early twentieth century popular fiction, including the pulp magazines that flourished during the 1930s and ’40s.

 Dr. Corradetti has served in higher education in an administrative capacity since 1993.
 Before coming to Queensborough, he was the assistant director of the University Honors Program at Long Island University’s Brooklyn Campus and, before that, taught business communication at Adelphi University from 1986 to 1989.
 Over the years, he has taught courses in English and world literature.